 Opwall and its scientists are working with local experts from Conservation Research Africa to monitor the biodiversity of this area and use these data to inform human-wildlife conflict mitigation.
 Carnivores are tracked to monitor their distributions, movement patterns and dietary composition.
 Trapping and acoustic surveys for bats and point counts for birds are performed at areas of high, medium and low disturbance to assess overall biodiversity in the area.
 Vegetation surveys are also performed at these sites to understand how changes in species composition and density might impact bat and bird populations.

 Lake Malawi has more species of fish than any other lake in the world, but most are more closely related to other species living in the lake than to species living elsewhere.
-It appears that speciation is happening within the lake, but surprisingly little is known about how this occurred.
-Our lake research centre, The Maru, conducts underwater population and biodiversity surveys of the Lake’s cichlid fish populations, a water quality monitoring programme and a fisheries monitoring programme.
-The goals of each of these programmes are to gather more detailed baseline data sets of cichlid population dynamics in the Lake, its water quality and its fisheries and to assess the extent to which correlations between the three datasets might help explain changes within them.
+So, it appears that speciation is happening within the lake, but surprisingly little is known about how this occurs.
+Our lake research centre, The Maru, conducts underwater population and biodiversity surveys of the Lake’s cichlid fish populations using a remote-operated vehicle (ROV).
+This underwater camera allows transects to be recorded at depths recreational divers cannot reach, giving a greater insight into how cichlid diversity might change with depth.
+At shallower depths, cichlid surveys are performed by snorkelling, diving and the ROV to compare the accuracy of these three research methods.